-Sleep Apnea and Your Weight
+The Relation Between Sleep and Weight

 It’s important to not lose hope.
 Dr. Sage White and his team at Southern Utah Sleep & TMJ Center have the experience, technology, and top-notch care.
 We’ll work together to help you find the most effective treatment for your condition.
+If you’re a Utah patient in Enoch, Hamilton’s Fort, Kanarraville, or the surrounding areas struggling with sleep apnea, read on to learn more about the effects of your weight on sleep apnea.

 How Weight Loss Can Improve Your Sleep